peterjc/peterjc.github.io/wiki/SeqIO_dev.md

 Can Bio.KEGG parse files in [KEGG format](bp:KEGG sequence format "wikilink")?

-### PHD sequencing files from PHRED

-Bio.Sequencing.PHD has a Martel parser for [PHD format](bp:PHD sequence format "wikilink"), also used by the tools PHRAP and CONSED.

 ### MASE alignment format

 Bio.IntelliGenetics seems to use Martel parse MASE format files into its